A value proposition is a promise of value to be delivered. It’s the primary reason a prospect should buy from you.

 - It says how it’s different or better than the competitor’s offer.

-- It avoids hype (like ‘never seen before amazing miracle product’), superlatives (‘best’) and business jargon (‘value-added interactions’).
+- It avoids hype (like “Never seen before!” or “Amazing miracle product!”), superlatives (“best”) and business jargon (“value-added interactions”).

 - It can be read and understood in about 5 seconds.

-Also, in most cases there is a difference between the value proposition for your company and your product.
+Also, in most cases, there’s a difference between the value proposition for your company and your product.
 You must address both.

-- noticed the value proposition more quickly when it had more text (took up more real estate on the page).
+- Noticed the value proposition more quickly when it had more text (i.e. took up more real estate on the page).

-- described more website advantages when there were more features and benefits available to read about
+- Described more website advantages when there were more features and benefits available to read.

-- preferred information in the form of bulleted lists, and preference for page design was influenced by which variation was originally seen.
+- Preference for page design was influenced by which variation was originally seen.

-If you can’t find anything, you better create something.
-Of course the unique part needs to be something customers actually care about.
-No point being unique for the sake of being unique (“the ball bearings inside our bicycles are blue”).
-Click here to learn how to come up with a value proposition when what you sell ISN’T unique.
+If you can’t find anything, you’d better create something.
+Of course, the unique part needs to be something customers actually care about.
+There’s no point being unique for the sake of being unique (e.g. “the ball bearings inside our bicycles are blue”).
+Even if what you sell isn’t unique, you can still come up with a great value proposition.

-Here are two articles that can help you with finding a “theme” or an angle for your value proposition:
+Here are two articles that can help you find a “theme” or angle for your value proposition:

 - Value Propositions That Work